supriyada/javascript-challenge/README.md

 # Javascript-challenge

 ### Overview:
 `ALIENS-R-REAL` have collected all of the eye-witness reports of ufo sightings.
-That dataset is then used to create a webpage with data getting displayed dynamically.
+That dataset is used to create a webpage with table getting displayed dynamically based on various filter criteria.

 ### Technologies used:
 >> Javascript <br>